 - Stutters associated with aphasia

-- Stutters associated with speech motor problems (apraxia)
+- Stutters associated with speech motor problems (apraxia of speech)

 Below, we’ll discuss aphasia and apraxia, and how they contribute to stuttering.